 TIP: If you're going to be following this guide step by step using Putty then you can save yourself some typing by simply highlighting each command below, right-clicking on it and selecting Copy.
 Then toggle over to your Putty Session and right-click once more.
 The command you've just copied from here will be automatically pasted into your Putty Session.

-sudo apt-get install gnome-core
+sudo apt-get install xfce4-goodies xfce4

-Now we've installed the core components for the desktop we need to install VNC to be able to interact with it.
+Now we’ve installed the components for the desktop we need to install VNC to be able to interact with it.
 So type:

-sudo apt-get install vnc4server
+sudo apt-get install tightvncserver

 when prompted type Y and press [Enter].
 This will install VNC Server which is required for running the virtual desktop on the server.
 Next type: